From the Field

 African wildlife is his specialty, while his preferred genre is fine art wildlife photography, whereby his photographic works are easily recognized by the tangible mood, primitive energy and vibrant colours that they convey.
 These intimate interactions with the natural world, skillfully composed and captured in-camera, have brought him international acclaim.
 He was recently invited to exhibit his work for the National Geographic Society in London and Singapore respectively, where his solo exhibit, titled 'Africa', sold out in its first month before being extended.
 The London gallery hosted an unprecedented 40 000 visitors per day!

 Greg also regularly receives honors in the most prestigious wildlife competitions in the world including the most coveted title in world wildlife photography, namely 'The Wildlife Photographer of the Year'.
 His image titled 'Crossing Frenzy' toured the world as part of the 2009 BBC Wildlife Photographer of the Year exhibition, while another image titled 'Black Rhino Forest' received a Gerald Durrell Endangered Wildlife Award in the 2010 BBC Wildlife Photographer of the Year.
+With a total of 6 Wildlife Photographer Of The Year finalist awards, his latest image titled Wild Dog Pack, was a finalist in the 2017 black and white category.
 He is also honored to have recently co-judged a photographic competition hosted by Africa Geographic magazine and alongside fellow judges Peter and Beverly Pickford.

 To read more about Greg du Toit click here...